tiagojordao/clube-de-quadra-api/README.md

 # clube-de-quadra-api
 UFRN Database class final project

-To install all dependecies
+To install all dependecies use: npm init
-npm init

-To run API
+To run API use: npm start
-npm start